Medical Care for Birds and Exotic Animals

 Elective

 Castration is recommended to prevent reproduction.
-It may also be indicated to reduce certain behaviors (aggression, territorialism, for example).
+It may also be indicated to reduce certain behaviours (aggression and territorialism, for example).
 It is recommended to have an animal castrated as soon as the testicles appear in the scrotal sac.
-Please contact us to know the recommended age for this procedure for your pet.
+Please contact us to know your pet’s recommended age for this procedure.

 Sterilization (ovariohysterectomy) of the female rabbit is strongly recommended to prevent uterine cancer.
 This type of cancer is common in rabbits from 2 to 8 years of age.
 Rabbits should be sterilized ideally between the ages of 6 and 12 months.

-A clinical exam is necessary before any surgical procedure in order to insure that the animal is healthy.
+A clinical exam is necessary before any surgical procedure in order to ensure that the animal is healthy.
 The clinical exam must be performed no more than 6 months prior to the surgery.
 The animal is brought to the hospital the day prior to the surgery.
-A pre-anesthetic exam is performed immediately before the procedure.
-The surgery requires general anesthesia.
-Medication is administered before the surgery to prevent anxiety and pain and to ease the convalescence.
-The animal stays in hospital until the following day to allow for post-operative monitoring.
+A pre-anesthetic exam is performed immediately before the procedure, as this surgery requires general anesthesia.
+Medication is administered before the surgery to prevent anxiety and pain and to ease recovery.
+The animal stays in the hospital until the following day to allow for post-operative monitoring.
 It is not necessary to return to the hospital to have sutures removed in the case of a castration.
 However, a follow-up visit for suture removal, included in the cost of surgery, is recommended 2 weeks post-operatively in the case of sterilization of females.

 Diagnostic (explorative)

 The detection or confirmation of a suspected illness can require surgical sampling of biological tissues.
-A biopsy is a diagnostic procedure that involves sampling of a tissue and microscopic analysis of this tissue by a veterinary pathologist.
-It is often associated with other complementary tests in order to complete a clinical image and confirm a diagnosis.
-Many analyses can be performed from a biopsy sample providing information on the presence or nature of a cancer, of an infectious process, and metabolic disease among others.
+A biopsy is a diagnostic procedure that involves sampling microscopic analysis of body tissue by a veterinary pathologist.
+It is often associated with other complementary tests in order to complete a clinical picture and confirm a diagnosis.
+Many analyses can be performed from a biopsy sample, providing information on the presence or nature of a cancer, of an infectious process, and metabolic disease among others.
 General anesthesia is usually required to obtain a biopsy sample.

 Grooming